Aryan07175/Brain-Tumor-Detection-using-CNN-and-its-Models/README.md

 # 🧠 Brain Tumor Classification using Deep Learning

-🎉 I  did it (somehow 😄)**
+🎉 I  did it (somehow 😄)
 Late-night struggles, days of testing and training, hours of laughter, confusion, and countless sleepless nights — this project has been a wild ride!

-a  set out to build a deep learning model that could classify brain tumors from MRI scans.
+ set out to build a deep learning model that could classify brain tumors from MRI scans.

 ---